telemachus/gradebook/README.md

   grading rubric, and students.
 The terms can be overlapping: for example, four quarters and two semesters.
 The grading categories are distributed in four subsections.
 First, the categories section is a list of brief names of the broadest kinds of graded assignment.
-Second, the `categories_pretty` section maps the items from `categories` to a more readable explanation of the category.
-Third, the `category_weights` section lists what percentage of the final grade each category has.
-In addition, there must be a `types_to_categories` map of types of graded item to categories.
-(Note that `categories_pretty` and `category_weights` cannot include any key that is not present in `categories`.
-In addition, `types_to_categories` cannot use any value expect those in `categories`.)
+Second, the `pretty_categories` section maps the items from `categories` to a more readable explanation of the category.
+(This section was previously labeled `categories_pretty`.)
+  Third, the `weights` section lists what percentage of the final grade each category has.
+(This section was previously labeled `category_weights`.)
+In addition, there must be a `subcategories` map of types of graded item to categories.
+(This section was previously labeled `types_to_categories`.)
++ Note that `pretty_categories` and `weights` cannot include any key that is not present in `categories`.
+In addition, `subcategories` cannot use any value expect those in `categories`.
 Finally, the `students` section is a map of student emails with information about students' first and last names.
 (Since emails must be unique these work well as a kind of primary key.)
 + `class.json` files are a subset of `JSON` with the following format:

 ```json